kisiwu/novice-validator-joi/README.md

 /**
- * It will validate the  properties "params", "body", "query" and "files"
+ * It will validate the  properties "params", "body", "query", "headers", "cookies" and "files"
  * from the request with the route parameters.
  *
  */